kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW3.md

 ## Task 2: Identify transcripts that are differentially used between conditions
 **Learning objective**: Learn how differentially used transcripts can be detected using DRIMSeq and how these changes can be visualized using IGV.

-Dataset: SummarizedExperiment object containing transcript expression estimated using Salmon.
+Dataset: [SummarizedExperiment object](https://www.dropbox.com/s/hwl30are5g6k3ka/salmon_SummarizedExperiment_subset.rds?dl=0) (alternative link) containing transcript expression estimated using Salmon.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNTY3NDQ5NjZdfQ==
+eyJoaXN0b3J5IjpbNDI2NzIzMTUxXX0=
 -->